intel/ixpdimm_sw/README.md

 Kernel 4.12 or newer is suggested

-libndctl is required to build, an rpm can be found at: https://copr.fedoraproject.org/coprs/djbw/ndctl/
+libndctl is required to build, packages can be found at: https://copr.fedoraproject.org/coprs/djbw/ndctl/

 The source can be found at: https://github.com/pmem/ndctl

-invm-frameworks is required and included as a submodule.
+invm-frameworks is required to build, packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/ixpdimm_sw/

 The source can be found at: https://github.com/intel/invm-frameworks

 All other dependencies are widely available.
-This includes ctemplate openssl sqlite and zlib.
+This includes openssl sqlite zlib numactl kmod sblim-cmpi.

 ```
-git submodule init
-git submodule update
 mkdir output && cd output
 cmake -DRELEASE=ON -DCMAKE_INSTALL_PREFIX=/usr ..
 make -j all